SAT-solver-ANalyzer/SATAn/README.md

   cadical-tests:
     # references git submodule for cadical, may be a relative or absolute path
     path: ./solvers/cadical/test/cnf
-    # timeout for cadical executions in milli seconds (10000 ns = 10 s)
+    # timeout for cadical executions in milli seconds (10_000 ms = 10 s)
     timeout: 10000
+    # number of times each test is executed (default: 1)
+    iterations: 10
     # Glob for selecting files in path, will match all files ending with .cnf
     glob: "*.cnf"
     # TODO: Document paths and params